-We service the Greater Metro Detroit Area / Southeast Michigan – including Canton, New Hudson, South Lyon, Northville, Plymouth, Ann Arbor, Ypsilanti, West Bloomfield, Brighton, Commerce, Howell, Taylor, Belleville, etc. We go as far north as Commerce and Howell, as far west as Ann Arbor and Saline, as far south as Ypsilanti and Belleville, and as far east as Dearborn.
+We service the Greater Metro Detroit Area / Southeast Michigan – including Canton, New Hudson, South Lyon, Northville, Plymouth, Ann Arbor, Ypsilanti, West Bloomfield, Brighton, Commerce, Howell, Taylor, Belleville, etc. We go as far north as Commerce and Howell, as far west as Ann Arbor and Saline, as far south as Ypsilanti and Belleville, and as far east as Taylor.

 If built properly, composite decks should last at least 25 years.
 There are many ways to build a deck to avoid premature rotting and failure.
 Passing a city’s deck inspection doesn’t always mean that protection is there.
 We engineer our decks above the minimum standards of building code to provide a product that will last for decades.